KuyaPollio/ReacharrLocalAgent/README.md

 </div>
 Connect your local Radarr and Sonarr instances to the Reacharr cloud platform for remote access, sharing, and automated content management.

+> 🎉 **NEW**: Zero-configuration Docker deployment!
+No environment variables or Firebase setup required - just run and configure through the web UI.

 ## 🚀 What is Reacharr Local Agent?

 The Reacharr Local Agent is a lightweight service that securely connects your local media servers (Radarr, Sonarr) to the Reacharr cloud platform.
 It enables: